St Peter's Church, Wallsend: Other notable features

 The font originally stood in Holy Cross Church, and would have been use by monks from Jarrow to baptise babies born in Wallsend.
 At some point after Holy Cross was abandoned the font found its way into Wallsend Burn (the stream which now forms the parish's northern boundary).
-It was rescued from there at some point in the 1800s and taken to Carville Hall, and eventually given to St Peter's by Mr Wigham Richardson in 1891.
+It was rescued from there at some point in the 1800s and taken to Carville Hall, and eventually given to St Peter's by Wigham Richardson in 1891.

 The pipe organ is a Harrison & Harrison instrument of the Thomas Harrison period (1892).

 The image of St Peter the Apostle to the north of the High Altar was commissioned by Fr Peter Strange.

 Outside is a set of stocks, originally installed to discourage Sabbath-breaking.
 They are occasionally used for novelty wedding photographs.